jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 The energy released as heat in a tidally active world originates in its orbit or in the rotation of it or its tidal host (which could be Jupiter in the case of Io, or a star in the case of a short-period exoplanet).
-Energy can be exchanged between adjacent planets and moons further increasing the complexity of the problem [_e.g._, @HussmannSpohn2004oct].
+Energy can be exchanged between adjacent planets and moons, further increasing the complexity of the problem [_e.g._, @HussmannSpohn2004oct].
 Different orbit and spin configurations will have a variety of forcing frequencies which can act like a tuning fork, dramatically increasing dissipation in narrow frequency bands [@RenaudHenning2018apr; @Bagheri+2022aug].
 Likewise, troughs in dissipation can slow or stop the evolution of a world